Definition of ITIL Service Design

 The Service Design processes are as follows –

 Service catalog management ensures that a service catalog or a list of all the services is produced or maintained for all those who are parts of IT service management or have the authorization to see it.
-It contains accurate information on all operational services.
+In addition, it contains accurate information on all operational services.

 The key purposes of service catalog management are –